tdorssers/ztp/README.md

 ## Using

-*script.py* needs 3 variables to be filled in by the user:
+*script.py* needs 4 variables to be filled in by the user:
 - SYSLOG is an IP address string of the syslog server, an empty string disables syslog
+- LOGAPI is a string with URL to log API, an empty string disables status messaging
 - JSON is a string with URL of the JSON encoded DATA object as specified below.
 Empty string disables downloading of external device data.
 - DATA is a list of dicts that defines device data.
 Empty list disables the internal data of the script.
 To specify device defaults, omit the key named *stack* from one dict.
 Valid keys and values are: